VanessaI/Fonts/README.md

 *  Double-click on the .ttf file.
 A window will prompt you to install the font.

 ### Windows Vista, Windows 7 and greater:
-*  Right click on the TTF font and choose install.
-Restart the application that needs the font (note: you may need to restart your computer).
+*  Right click on the TTF font and choose install. <br /> Restart the application that needs the font (note: you may need to restart your computer).